rust-windowing/winit/README.md

 #### WebAssembly

-To run the web example: `cargo run-wasm-example web`
+To run the web example: `cargo run-wasm --example web`

 Winit supports compiling to the `wasm32-unknown-unknown` target with `web-sys`.